Last Updated on October 6, 2022

 By early June 2020, there had already been three named storms.
 You might remember that they even ran out of names and had to use nine letters of the Greek alphabet.

 Fortunately, experts say 2021 doesn’t look nearly as bad, but it’s fair to expect at least 13 named storms, with six or more classified as hurricanes in the Atlantic.

-“As much as science helps set the stage, hurricanes can be unpredictable when it comes to direction and timing,” said Robin Price, president of Allen Tate Insurance.
-“And the minute a hurricane is on the radar, it’s too late to get hurricane insurance.”
+“Predicting hurricanes is a highly scientific process, utilizing analog data, statistical models, atmospheric conditions and ocean temperatures.
+But when it comes to direction and timing, hurricanes can be very unpredictable,” said Robin Price, president of Allen Tate Insurance.
+“The minute a hurricane is on the radar, it’s too late to get insurance.”

 A classic example of hurricane unpredictability was Hugo, who stormed the Carolinas in 1989.
 It weakened to a Category 2, picked up strength and hit Charleston as a Category 4 with 140 mph winds and then hit Charlotte six hours later with winds of 54 mph and gusts up to 87 mph.